-Craft beer fans will get a sneak peek at the film that was recently accepted into the Rhode Island International Film Festival.
+Craft beer fans can watch the premiere at Rhode Island International Film Festival.

 The film “delves into the personal histories and career paths of a number of our state’s most well-known brewers,” and includes footage from Crooked Current Brewing and Foolproof Brewing out of Pawtucket, Providence Brewing Company, Proclamation Ale in Warwick, Tilted Barn in Exeter, Revival Brewing in Cranston, Newport Storm, LineSider in East Greenwich (owned by former New England Patriots center and two-time Super Bowl champion Dan Koppen) and several others.
 There’s also a portion dedicated to Narragansett Beer’s history and iconic references to the Red Sox, Jaws and Dr. Seuss.